Want to write like a professional copywriter? Keep reading to learn the key trait all great copy shares.

 Even if they don’t realize it, these questions are floating around in the back of your readers’ minds the instant they engage with whatever copy or content caught their eye.

-In short, your copy and content should never feel like a riddle.
-Make it quick and easy for readers to find the information they want by always putting clarity at the top of your priorities.
+Unless being mysterious is an intentional part of your brand strategy, your copy and content shouldn’t feel like a riddle!
+So make it quick and easy for readers to find the information they want by always making clarity the top priority.